Current Projects 2024-2025

 Area(s) of Law: Human Rights, Housing Law, and Consumer Protection Law

-Number of Students: 1 student
+Number of students: 1 student

 Prerequisites/Assets: Passionate about reducing barriers to justice and supporting the legal cases of people with a low income.
+Students must be able to travel to Huron Perth Legal Clinic once a week for their set 3–5-hour shift.

 Eligible to Apply: 1L, 2L, 3L